citp/privacy-policy-historical/m/ma/mas/masterclass.com.md

 Do Not Track (“ **DNT** ”) is a privacy preference that users can set in certain web browsers.
 We are committed to providing you with meaningful choices about the information collected on our website for third party purposes, and that is why we provide the variety of opt-out mechanisms listed above.
 However, we do not currently recognize or respond to browser-initiated DNT signals.
 To learn more about Do Not Track, you can do so[ here.](https://allaboutdnt.com/)

-## HOW WE SHARE AND DISCLOSE YOUR INFORMATION
+#### HOW WE SHARE AND DISCLOSE YOUR INFORMATION

 MasterClass will share your information in the following ways:

- We may share information we collect within the Yanka Industries family of companies to deliver products and services to you, ensure a consistent level of service, and enhance our products, services, and your customer experience.
+ **Affiliates and Subsidiaries.**  We may share information we collect within the Yanka Industries family of companies to deliver products and services to you, ensure a consistent level of service, and enhance our products, services, and your customer experience.

- We provide access to or share your information with select third parties who perform services on our behalf.
+ **Service Providers.**  We provide access to or share your information with select third parties who perform services on our behalf.
 They have access to perform these services but are prohibited from using your information for other purposes.
 They provide a variety of services to us, including billing, sales, marketing, product content and features, advertising, analytics, research, customer service, data storage, security, fraud prevention, payment processing, and legal services.

- By using the Services, you acknowledge and agree that we may access, retain and disclose the information we collect and maintain about you if required to do so by law or in a good faith belief that such access, retention or disclosure is reasonably necessary to: (a) comply with legal process (e.g. a subpoena or court order); (b) enforce our Terms of Service, this Privacy Policy, or other contracts with you, including investigation of potential violations thereof; (c) respond to claims that any content violates the rights of third parties; (d) respond to your requests for customer service; and/or (e) protect the rights, property or personal safety of MasterClass, its agents and affiliates, its users and/or the public.
+ **Protection of MasterClass and Others.**  By using the Services, you acknowledge and agree that we may access, retain and disclose the information we collect and maintain about you if required to do so by law or in a good faith belief that such access, retention or disclosure is reasonably necessary to: (a) comply with legal process (e.g. a subpoena or court order); (b) enforce our Terms of Service, this Privacy Policy, or other contracts with you, including investigation of potential violations thereof; (c) respond to claims that any content violates the rights of third parties; (d) respond to your requests for customer service; and/or (e) protect the rights, property or personal safety of MasterClass, its agents and affiliates, its users and/or the public.
 This includes exchanging information with other companies and organizations for fraud protection, and spam/malware prevention, and similar purposes.

- As we continue to develop our business, we may buy, merge, or partner with other companies.
+ **Business Transfers.**  As we continue to develop our business, we may buy, merge, or partner with other companies.
 In such transactions (including in contemplation of such transactions), user information may be among the transferred assets.
 If a portion or all of our assets are sold or transferred to a third-party, customer information (including your email address) would likely be one of the transferred business assets.
 If such transfer is subject to additional mandatory restrictions under applicable laws, we will comply with such restrictions.

- Certain features of our Services make it possible for you to share comments publicly with other users.
+ **Public Forums.**  Certain features of our Services make it possible for you to share comments publicly with other users.
 Any information that you submit through such features is not confidential, and we may use it for any purpose (including in testimonials or other marketing materials).
 Any information you post openly in these ways will be available to the public at large and potentially accessible through third-party search engines.
 Accordingly, please take care when using these features.

- From time to time, we may share Aggregate/Anonymous Information about use of the Services, such as by publishing a report on usage trends.
+ **Aggregate/Anonymous Information.**  From time to time, we may share Aggregate/Anonymous Information about use of the Services, such as by publishing a report on usage trends.
 The sharing of such data is unrestricted.

-## RETENTION OF YOUR INFORMATION
+#### RETENTION OF YOUR INFORMATION

 We keep your information for no longer than necessary for the purposes for which it is processed.
 The length of time for which we retain information depends on the purposes for which we collected and use it and/or as required to comply with applicable laws.

-## DATA SUBJECT RIGHTS AND YOUR CHOICES
+#### DATA SUBJECT RIGHTS AND YOUR CHOICES

 You have certain rights with respect to your information as further described in this section.